jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

 I converged to the correct answer fairly quickly, from what I recall, as the tests got more sophisticated.

 However, I violated a major part of TDD.
-I didn’t refactor too much.
+I didn’t refactor rigorously.
 I cleaned the code a bit, but for the most part I just worked toward getting the right answer. _Mea culpa.
 Mea culpa.
-Mea maxima culpa._
+Mea maxima culpa._ I'll pay the price for this shortly.

 Here’s the code that calculates the perimeter and area.
-I should have known I was going to have issues when the parameter type is `Map<String, List<Set<Position>>>`:
+I should have known I was going to have issues when the parameter type is `Map<String, List<Set<Position>>>`.
+This method is only provided as an illustration.
+I don't expect anyone to understand it in the context of solving the challenge:
 ```java
     private int getResources(Map<String, List<Set<Position>>> crops) {
         int resources = 0;